CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Experiments and Discussion

-\item \textbf{The Optimizing Effect of Learning Capability (w/o LC):} The removal of the Learning Capability module, which allows the agent to evolve from experience, resulted in a discernible, albeit less dramatic, decline in accuracy (TSR of 92.8\%).
+Finally, the removal of the Learning Capability module resulted in a moderate yet discernible decline in accuracy (TSR of 92.8\%).
 The LC functions as a long-term optimization engine.
-By solidifying validated \textit{ad-hoc} repairs into new workflow templates and attributing failures to heuristic rules, it continuously refines the agent's knowledge base.
-Its absence does not severely impair the agent's immediate problem-solving ability, but rather curtails its potential for growth, preventing it from becoming more efficient and autonomous over time.
-This suggests that the utility of the LC module is only partially evaluated in this study; we anticipate that its value would be significantly amplified in longer-term implementations where the benefits of cumulative learning can accrue.
-This component is key to transitioning the agent from a static tool to an evolving, intelligent system. \end{itemize}
+By codifying validated \textit{ad-hoc} repairs into new workflow templates and attributing failures to heuristic rules, it continuously refines the agent's knowledge base.
+While its absence does not severely impair immediate problem-solving abilities, it restricts the evolutionary potential of the agent, preventing gains in efficiency and autonomy over time.
+This suggests that the utility of the LC module is underestimated in this short-term study; we anticipate its value would be significantly amplified in long-term implementations where the benefits of cumulative learning can fully accrue.
+This component is key to transitioning the agent from a static tool to an evolving, intelligent system.

-In summary, the ablation study confirms that the superior performance of CangLing-KnowFlow is not due to any single feature but to the tightly integrated synergy of its components.
-The Workflow Library provides the essential strategic guidance, the Dynamic Adjustment module ensures tactical robustness, and the Learning Capability enables long-term evolution.
+In summary, the ablation study confirms that the superior performance of CangLing-KnowFlow stems not from any single feature, but from the orchestrated synergy of its components.
+The Workflow Library provides essential strategic guidance, the Dynamic Adjustment module ensures tactical robustness, and the Learning Capability enables long-term evolution.